magomimmo/modern-cljs/doc/tutorial-17.md

-of the corresponding `shoppingForm` input fields, but we're coding with a LISP programming language and we can express the above transformation with the following `maybe-error` simple macro which receives an expression and exapnds into the above convoluted code.
+of the corresponding `shoppingForm` input fields, but we're coding with a LISP programming language and we can express the above transformation with the following `maybe-error` simple macro which receives an expression and expands into the above convoluted code.

 ```clj
 (defmacro maybe-error [expr]